cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-04-27-the-evolution-of-the-web-from-html-to-webassembly.md

 For example, Applets allowed playing games, filling interactive forms, and running complex web applications.
 However, to leverage these capabilities, users were required to install a plugin that would facilitate the execution of these applets on their devices.

-Here's an example of an HTML page embedding a Java Applet. ote that in the browser cannot execute the `FileApplet.class` natively.
+Here's an example of an HTML page embedding a Java Applet.
+Note that in the browser cannot execute the `FileApplet.class` natively.
 To do so, it needs to have the JVM and a dedicated plugin installed.
-Therefore, Applets are platform-dependent:
+Therefore, Applets were platform-dependent:

 {% highlight html linenos %}
 <html>